Case Interview Practice

 FAQ

-What is a profitability case in insurance interviews?
+What is a profitability case in the insurance industry?

-How long should I expect to spend on a profitability case?
+How long should I spend on a profitability case during an interview?

-Typically, you should allocate around 20 minutes to solve a profitability case during an interview.
+Typically, you should aim to spend around 20 minutes on a profitability case during an interview.

 What frameworks are useful for profitability cases?